chaitanyasivathmika19/C-Basics-Programs-/README.md

-# C Basic Programs
+# 🚀 C-Basics-Programs

-This repository contains a collection of beginner-friendly **C programs** that cover fundamental concepts such as loops, arrays, conditionals, functions, and pointers.
+A collection of beginner-friendly **C programs** covering fundamental concepts like loops, arrays, conditionals, functions, and pointers.
-The goal is to help learners build a strong foundation in **C programming and problem-solving**.
+This repo is designed for learners to **build a strong foundation in C programming and problem-solving**.

+---

+> **Note:** Remove or ignore `.exe` files (or Windows build artifacts) from version control (add them to `.gitignore` if needed).

+---
 ---

 ## 📂 Project Structure